zac7777/Entropy/Entropy/Sets/Weapons/Staves.md

 ---
 *The difference between light and physical matter is not as great as you'd think, all things can be heated to glow, and glow can be strengthened to bruise*

+## Level 3
+#### Scorching Staff
+*Short, Heavy, Primitive, Common*

+Weight: 6kg

+One handed: Requires Power of 3 or greater
+Two handed:

+*Charge Consumption:* this weapon stores a certain amount of "Charges", they are loaded and consumed by certain actions.
+This weapon can have a maximum of 3 "charges"
+##### Actions

+*Smack:* 3 AP, Melee Range, 1 bludgeoning + 2d2 heat damage

+Accuracy: +27
+Critical: +3

+---

+*Stream:* 1 AP and a "Charge", this spell requires focus,

+Avoidance type: Power
+Roll minimum: 6

+---

+*Grill:* 1 AP and two "Charges",

+Avoidance type: Reasoning
+Roll minimum: 7

+---

+*Ingredient Reload:* 1 AP and 0.5kg of flammable objects, gain 3 "Charges" and advantage on the damage roll of the next move you activate with this weapon

+---

+*Imbue Reload:* 5 AP, gain 2 "Charges"

+Proficiency requirement: 2

+---
+*Fire was the first form of energy, and it will be the last you see*

 #itemSet #weapons